mc-dev-87/PocketVatsimMETAR/README.md

 ## Configuration File

 > [!NOTE]
-> The application can be customized using a **config.json file**.
+> The application can be customized using a **config.json** file.
 This is an optional file that must be placed in the same directory as the **PocketVatsimMETAR.exe** file.
 If the file is not found, the application will run with default settings.

 You can use it to modify the following: